Reflections on Three Decades

 Past Reflections

-February 26: This week’s “Reflections” video features summer 2021 intern Alice Lu.
+February 26: Our February 26 “Reflections” video features summer 2021 intern Alice Lu.
 Alice is an MPH student at Yale School of Public Health’s Environmental Health Sciences Department.
 She holds a Bachelor of Science degree in human biology and society with a concentration in medicine and public health as well as a Bachelor of Arts in sociology.

 January 21: Paul Haan, lead specialist for the City of Grand Rapids and former executive director of the Healthy Homes Coalition of West Michigan recalls his experiences working with NCHH for nearly 20 years.

-December 18: This week, we hear from Dr. Patrick Breysse, who directs the National Center for Environmental Health/Agency for Toxic Substances and Disease Registry (NCEH/ATSDR) at the Centers for Disease Control and Prevention.
+December 18: In our final video of 2022, we hear from Dr. Patrick Breysse, who directs the National Center for Environmental Health/Agency for Toxic Substances and Disease Registry (NCEH/ATSDR) at the Centers for Disease Control and Prevention.
 Dr. Breysse reflects on NCHH’s impact on research, policy, and practice at the intersection of health and housing.

-December 4: In this week’s “Reflections” video, Hester Paul—national director of the Eco-Healthy Child Care program for our longtime partners, the Children’s Environmental Health Network (CEHN)—looks forward to the next two years of collaboration with NCHH on the Lead-Safe Toolkit and related projects.
+December 4: In our December 4 “Reflections” video, Hester Paul—national director of the Eco-Healthy Child Care program for our longtime partners, the Children’s Environmental Health Network (CEHN)—looks forward to the next two years of collaboration with NCHH on the Lead-Safe Toolkit and related projects.

 September 4: To kick off our celebrations, let’s hear from Dr. Tom Vernon, former chair of NCHH’s Board of Directors, and our longtime partner Larry Brooks, director of California’s Alameda County Healthy Homes Department.